andrewparmar/CP-2022Fall/Course_Setup/README.md

 ## 4. Set up the Virtual Environment Using Anaconda

 **We require all students use the same python3 (3.8.xx) class environment.** This course uses large third-party libraries (NumPy, SciPy, OpenCV, etc.) for assignments and projects.
-Severe errors may result if your environment uses the latest versions of python or the required libraries, up to causing your code to crash and earn a zero.
+Severe errors may result if your environment uses different versions of python or the required libraries than the versions we specified in the `cs6475.yml` file, up to causing your code to crash and earn a zero.

 The standardized class environment, CS6475, allows for proper execution of your code across your local environment, the remote autograder, Instructors' machines that must run your code,  and makes sure that the assignment code we provide works as expected.
 Follow the directions to setup an Anaconda virtual environment that includes the correct version of all required software and libraries.